1983's Battle of the Bonds: "Octopussy" vs. "Never Say Never Again"

 The release of a new James Bond movie always gets a lot of press attention, so naturally the news of two dueling Bond pictures in the same year caused more media hysteria than usual.
 The press tried their best to manufacture a "Roger vs. Sean" feud, but neither Moore nor Connery spoke ill of the other during interviews for their respective films.
 "Roger plays it his way, I play it mine," Connery said.
 "I don't want to make comparisons."
-He even suggested that he and Roger Moore pose for a photo together and issue a joint press statement to squash the rumors of a "rivalry" between the two men, which unfortunately never came to pass.
+He even suggested that he and Roger Moore pose for a photo together and issue a joint press statement to squash the rumors of a "rivalry" between the two men.
 Rumor had it that McClory originally wanted to release Never Say Never Again to theaters on the same day as Octopussy, but the head-to-head battle never materialized.
 MGM/United Artists released Octopussy in June of 1983 while Warner Brothers opened Never Say Never Again in October

 Comparing the two films.